-This report provides the survey methodology and survey data for the Amrun (formerly South of Embley Project) Project Pre-disturbance Program.
+This report provides the survey methodology and survey data for the Amrun (formerly South of Embley Project) Pre-disturbance Program.
 The requirements for the Pre-disturbance Program are specified by Condition 22 to 24 of the South of Embley Bauxite Mine and Port Development approval (EPBC2010/5642), issued under the Environmental Protection and Biodiversity Conservation Act 1999.
 The Pre-disturbance Program is presented in Section 5.3 of the Terrestrial Management Plan - South of Embley Project.
 The Pre-disturbance Program has been implemented in accordance the conditions and Terrestrial Management Plan.

 This first annual report on implementation of the Pre-disturbance Program is produced to align with the annual reporting requirements for survey methodology and data in accordance with Condition 57 of the EPBC 2010/5642 approval.
-This report presents survey observations and management actions where applicable for the target Pre-disturbance Program species between 12 May 2016 (Commencement the Action) and 12 May 2017.
+This report presents survey observations and management actions where applicable for the target Pre-disturbance Program species between 13 May 2018 and 12 May 2019.

 The information from this annual report will be used to inform the next revision of the Terrestrial Management Plan which will be submitted to the Minister within 60 days of the first anniversary of operations commencing in accordance with EPBC 2010/5642 Condition 30.
-Operations have not yet commenced.
+The next revision of the TMP will be submitted the next reporting period in line with the approval conditions